-Wild garlic isn’t mentioned on the Eat The Seasons website but it grows in abundance from March to June (ish) and we know of a great (top secret) spot that’s near a train station where Ian used to live.
+It’s almost Spring!
+I love March for so many reasons.
+Plants start to grow, the sun begins to shine, it’s the birth month of my daughter and a close friend.
+We’re already planning our garden for the year (lots of herbs, tomatoes, purple kale and leafy greens are on the horizon) and I’m eyeing up the local dandelion and nettle patches.
+Wild garlic isn’t mentioned on the Eat The Seasons website but it grows in abundance from March to June (ish) and we know of a great spot.
 Hedgerow edibles will start to shoot soon and after 4 years of living in Newport I’ve yet to really discover the edibles around here.
 This is the year that will change!

 What’s in season in March?

 Here is my pick of this season’s vegan ingredients.
 I use Eat the Seasons for all my seasonal lists (non-vegan website).

 Bananas, blood oranges, kiwi fruit, lemons, oranges, passion fruit, pineapple, rhubarb

 Cauliflower, kale, leeks, purple sprouting broccoli, salsify, spinach, spring onions, swede, wild nettles

 These cauliflower hash browns from Healthier Steps are amazing paired with a fried tofu “egg” round and stuffed into a wholemeal breakfast muffin.

 Lauren Caris’s kale stir fry is going to be my new favourite weekday lunch.
 Colourful, healthy and packed full of flavour, this baby whips up in under 30 minutes!

 My wild garlic and nettle soup is a surprisingly filling nutritional powerhouse.

 Wrapped in Newspaper’s cashew and sesame purple sprouting broccoli looks like a super simple way to get some leafy greens (or should I say leafy purples) into your life.